evannetwork/evannetwork.github.io/dapps/angular/task-data-contract.md

 title: "Angular - Task DApp Data-Contract"
 ---
 # Angular - Task DApp Data-Contract
+**Before performing this example, please go through the [Task DApp setup](/dapps/angular/task) tutorial, as this tutorial is based on this example.**

 In this section you will create contracts, read from them and handle several data interactions with the contract by using the evan.network DataContract and the blockchain-core.
 So each data that is currently cached within the local storage will be moved into an contract.

 For how to write the task dapp using your own contract implementation have a look at this: [Angular - Task DApp Custom Contract](/dapps/angular/task-custom).